waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   TOWN MAP x1

 # Current Location
-*   **Current Location:** Route 4 (Before Mt.
-Moon) (ID: 15) at (19,8)
+*   **Current Location:** Mt Moon 1F (ID: 59) at (15,29)

-# Current Goals
+# Current Goals (Revised Turn 7843)
 *   **Primary Goal:** Reach Cerulean City and prepare to challenge Gym Leader Misty.
-*   **Secondary Goal:** Heal ZAPPY (PIKACHU) at the Mt.
-Moon Pokecenter.
+*   **Secondary Goal:** Secure one of the two Fossils (Dome or Helix) on Mt.
+Moon B2F.
-*   **Tertiary Goal:** After healing, secure one of the two Fossils (Dome or Helix) on Mt.
-Moon B2F by accessing the area via the warp at B1F (14,28).
+*   **Tertiary Goal:** After obtaining a fossil, give it to the Super Nerd on Mt.
+Moon B2F to open the path towards the eastern Mt.
+Moon exit.

 # Gameplay Notes & Strategy
 ## Navigation & Exploration
 *   **CRITICAL:** Trust the **annotated screen** for immediate obstacles over map memory if there's a conflict.
-*   The North map connection from Route 3 (e.g., (58,1)) leads to the *lowest tier* of 'Route 4 (Before Mt.
-Moon)' at (8,18), not into Mt.
-Moon 1F (Western side).
-This route is a loop if trying to access upper Route 4 tiers or the western Mt.
-Moon entrance for traversal.
+*   The North map connection from Route 3 leads to the *lowest tier* of 'Route 4 (Before Mt.
+Moon)', forming a loop for upper Route 4/western Mt.
+Moon access.
 *   When on Route 4 (Before Mt.
 Moon) upper tiers, navigate eastward by descending ledges.
 *   The Super Nerd at Mt.
 Moon B2F (30,12) requests a fossil; he does not provide one.
-*   **Path Validation:** Before committing to long movement sequences in complex/warp-heavy areas, manually verify initial steps against map XML/annotated screen to avoid unintended warps or blockages.
-Reduce reliance on `dungeon_navigator_agent` for all pathing; use it for initial discovery, then verify/segment or navigate manually.
+*   **Path Validation:** Manually verify initial steps of agent-generated paths in complex/warp-heavy areas to avoid unintended warps or blockages.
+Reduce reliance on `dungeon_navigator_agent` for all pathing.
 *   **Multi-Tile Warps:** Be consistently aware of 2-step activation (onto tile, then into boundary/direction).
+*   **Mt.
+Moon Fossil Hunt Plan (Post-Healing, Revised Turn 7843):**
+    1. Navigate from Mt.
+Moon 1F to Mt.
+Moon B1F.
+    2. The warp at B1F (14,28) leading to the fossil area of B2F is `reachable: yes`.
+Proceed to B1F (14,28) and take this warp.
+    3. Secure a Fossil on B2F (likely near defeated Rocket Grunt at B2F (16,23)).
+    4. Return the fossil to the Super Nerd at (30,12) on B2F (in the other B2F segment).

 ## Battle Strategy
 *   Improve precision in battle menu navigation.
 *   Be mindful of type matchups and PP conservation.
 *   **Risk Assessment:** Avoid switching in Pokémon with critically low HP against opponents that can KO them.
-*   **Healing Priority:** If a key Pokémon is critically injured, prioritize reaching a Pokémon Center quickly, potentially by running from non-essential wild encounters.
+*   **Healing Priority:** Prioritize reaching a Pokémon Center quickly if key Pokémon are critically injured.
+Consider running from non-essential wild encounters or using Repels if available.

 ## ROM Hack Specifics
 *   **General Changes:** Old Rod (Viridian Mart), HMs forgettable/menu use, TMs repurchasable, Trade evos by level.